thebushschool/cpjava/readme.md

 This course is designed to introduce computer programming in the Java language.
 Learning to use a computer language is a necessary skill for all students regardless of discipline.
 In this course we will teach the fundamentals of computer programming from the stand point of simulation, automation, and problem solving of real-world systems and natural processes.
 At the same time, the design and implementation of computer programs is taught from the context of fundamental aspects of computer science, including the development and analysis of algorithms, the development and use of fundamental data structures, the study of standard algorithms and typical applications, and the use of logic and formal methods.

-In addition, the year-long course, which started last Fall, will cover many of the topics necessary for preparation to the AP Computer Science A (APCSA) examination in Spring of this year.
+In addition, the year-long course will cover many of the topics necessary for preparation to the AP Computer Science A (APCSA) examination in Spring of this year.
 This is an introductory course in computer programming using Java.
 As such, no specific programming prerequisites are needed to take this course.
 However, additional preparation may be needed to fully prepare a student for the APCSA exam with no prior knowledge of computer programming.

 ### [Click here for a Complete Course Syllabus](src/CPJava_Syllabus.pdf)